yoerisamwel/CryptoClustering/README.md

 I compared the different graphs at the end visually and came to the conclusion that there was no significant difference between the 3 and 4 k values.
 Overall a very interesting project and I am looking forward to integrating this into projects at work.

-The original scatterplot based on k baing 4:
+The original scatterplot based on k being 4:
 ![image](https://github.com/yoerisamwel/CryptoClustering/assets/39857716/144fe970-bb0e-46aa-8f9d-be57241520f0)

-The PCA clusters with the value of k being 3
+The PCA clusters with the value of k being 3.
+With the three clusters I choose to use a 3d visualization to make the analysis visually easier.
 ![image](https://github.com/yoerisamwel/CryptoClustering/assets/39857716/3bf97d38-ee02-44ec-b66f-c0dc5dede5f9)

 The elbow curve: